 Households will get the discount every month, regardless of their supplier, payment method or tariff.

 If you switch payment methods during the period, or if your energy supplier goes bust, you won’t be penalised.

 What happens if I move house or switch energy supplier?

-While the £400 grant will help cover some of the increase, we know that many people will struggle to pay their energy bills given the steep price rises.
+While the £400 discount will help cover some of the increase, we know that many people will struggle to pay their energy bills given the steep price rises.

-All households with a domestic electricity connection will automatically get the £400 grant from October.
-To ensure the scheme is simple to deliver, the government has not offered an opt-out option.
+All households with a domestic electricity connection will automatically get the £400 discount in monthly instalments from October.